Gamahusen9/Gamahusen9/README.md

 - 💬 Ask me about Coding!!
 - 📫 How to reach me: in this world 👾🤖
 - 😄 Pronouns: Gama
-- ⚡ Fun fact: I'm a very clingy guy
+- ⚡ Fun fact: I'm a guy